 Epidural injections typically take 3-5 days to take full effect.
-There is some immediate pain relief right after the procedure, but we advise patients to give the medications a few days to work for maximal results.
+There may be some immediate pain relief right after the procedure, but we advise patients to give the medications a few days to work for maximal results.

 What are epidural steroid injections commonly used for?

-Epidural injections are used to treat low back pain, sciatica, leg pain/weakness/numbness, neck pain, arm pain and/or numbness/tingling, herniated disks, lumbar radiculopathy and cervical radiculopathy.
+Epidural injections are used to treat low back pain, sciatica, leg pain/weakness/numbness, neck pain, arm pain and/or numbness/tingling, herniated disks, lumbar radiculopathy and cervical radiculopathy and discogenic pain.

 At what spinal level is an epidural steroid injection typically performed?

 Lumbar epidural steroid injections are typically performed at the L5 – S1 level.
 If that space is fused, or if there is prior surgery at that level, an epidural may be performed at the L4 – L5 level.
 The spinal cord typically ends at L1 – L2 level, leaving a large margin for safety.
 Cervical epidural injections are typically done at the C7-T1 level.

 Are epidural steroid injections safe?

 Epidural injections are very safe.
 In expert hands, serious complications are extremely rare.
 The most common possible complication is a headache, which occurs < 1% of the time.

 This will depend on your condition and the degree of nerve damage or inflammation.
 For some people, epidural injections last for many years.
 For others, 6-12 months.
 Epidural injections will not work for everyone.
 If epidural injections are not working and pain persists, you will be referred to a surgeon for consultation.